-Kendall Jenner Shows Off Snake Tattoo In Shoot For V Magazine
+Kendall Jenner Shows Off Snake Tattoo In Shoot For ‘V Magazine’

 Kendall Jenner has never been shy to get in front of the camera.
 She was recently featured in a shoot for V Magazine in which she flaunts a temporary snake tattoo.

 Kendall’s shoot for V Magazine featured her posing next to a tattoo artist who seems to be carrying on with the tattoo work on her derriere.
 The 21-year-old rocked a saucy tattoo of a snake on her right thigh.
-Models have been known to shy off from any modifications on their skins so of course the tattoo most likely temporary and probably part of the art for the photo shoot.
+Models have been known to shy off from any modifications on their skin so, of course, the tattoo is most likely temporary and probably part of the art for the photo shoot.

 #KendallJenner is looking bomb on this months issue of #VMagazine pic.twitter.com/XyWjQfUttW